matagus/shelve/README.md

 High:

-1, Implement feature A, In Progress, John Doe, High
+1, Implement feature A, In Progress, John Doe
-4, Refactor code, To Do, Jane Doe, High
+4, Refactor code, To Do, Jane Doe
-7, Fix bug C, To Do, Alice Bar, High
+7, Fix bug C, To Do, Alice Bar

 Low:

-2, Fix bug B, Done, Jane Doe, Low
+2, Fix bug B, Done, Jane Doe
-5, Deploy to production A and B, To Do, John Doe, Low 8, Write tests for feature A, In Progress, John Doe, Low
+5, Deploy to production A and B, To Do, John Doe
+8, Write tests for feature A, In Progress, John Doe

 Medium:

-3, Write tests for feature A, In Progress, John Doe, Medium 6, Write missing documentation for feature A, Done, Peter Foo, Medium
+3, Write tests for feature A, In Progress, John Doe
+6, Write missing documentation for feature A, Done, Peter Foo
 ```

 Grouping by the `Assignee` column (column number 3):